Lucile-S/Unsupervised_image_classification/README.md

 Secondly, I will use a pretrained convolutional network for feature extraction from OCT images, and then apply a clustering algorithm to the extracted features.
 Also the results will be compared to the true categories of the data set in order to verify whether or not the clusters generated through the clustering algorithms resemble the ground truth categories of the data set.
+Many pre-trained models are available such as VGG-16 (2014), Resnet50 (2015), InceptionV3 (2015), and EfficientNet (2019).
+For a first approach, I choose to use the last released one - EfficientNet.

 ## DATA